neocturne/MinedMap/README.md

 MinedMap consists of two components: a map renderer generating map tiles from Minecraft save games, and a viewer for displaying and navigating maps in a browser based on [Leaflet](https://leafletjs.com/).
-The map renderer is heavily inspired by [MapRend](https://github.com/YSelfTool/MapRend), but it has been implemented in C++ from scratch for highest performance.
+The map renderer is heavily inspired by [MapRend](https://github.com/YSelfTool/MapRend), but has been reimplemented from scratch (first in C++, now in Rust) for highest performance.

 The viewer expects the the map data in a directory named `data`.
 To generate a new map, create this empty directory inside the viewer directory.
 Next, to generate the